openEOPlatform/documentation/join/free_trial.md

 ## Step 2: Join openEO Platform virtual organization

-Once you have connected your existing account with EGI check-in, the EOPlaza [registration link](https://sso.terrascope.be/auth/realms/terrascope/protocol/openid-connect/auth?client_id=openeoplatform&redirect_uri=https://portal.terrascope.be/dashboard&state=0%2F95954a95-1968-4a64-8b88-fef0f47936fb&response_type=code&scope=openid) allows you to easily configure your openEO platform account on EOPlaza, and get started.
+Once you have connected your existing account with EGI Check-in, the EOPlaza [registration link](https://sso.terrascope.be/auth/realms/terrascope/protocol/openid-connect/auth?client_id=openeoplatform&redirect_uri=https://portal.terrascope.be/dashboard&state=0%2F95954a95-1968-4a64-8b88-fef0f47936fb&response_type=code&scope=openid) allows you to easily configure your openEO platform account on EOPlaza, and get started.

 If you have any questions about the enrollment to openEO Platform or the free trial period, please [contact us](https://openeo.cloud/contact/).